 When will the iPhone 7s be released?

 The iPhone 7 was announced on 7 September, and pre-orders began on 9 September; it went on sale on 16 September.
 (Read our list of the Best cheap iPhone 7 deals.)
-Which gives us some pretty strong hints about when to expect the iPhone 7s.
+This gives us some pretty strong hints about when to expect the iPhone 7s.